sneha2245/online-chatting-system/README.md

 Features
 --------

-Pinning option , searching a chat or users .
+Searching a chat or users .

 Team Members
 ------------